AdobeDocs/commerce-admin.en/help/b2b/introduction.md

 Use the Quotes feature to allow authorized buyers to initiate the price negotiation process by submitting a request from the shopping cart.
 The _Quotes_ grid in the Admin lists each quote received, and maintains a history of the communication between buyer and seller.

 For more information, see [Negotiated Quotes](quotes.md).

+## Purchase order approvals

+When Purchase Orders are activated for a company account, all orders are automatically created as Purchase Orders (PO).
+Company users with the required permissions can create, edit, and delete POs that they create and POs created by subordinate users.
+Depending on their role, and the order, company users could be subjected to several approval rules.

+For more information, see [Purchase Orders for Companies](purchase-order-flow.md).

+## Requisition lists

+Customers can use requisition list to save time when purchasing frequently ordered products because they can add items to the shopping cart directly from the list.
+They can maintain multiple lists that focus on products from different vendors, buyers, teams, campaigns, or anything else that streamlines their workflow.

+For more information, see [Requisition Lists](requisition-lists.md).